ShahneRodgers/GradeChecker/README.md

-<h1>Everyone</h1>
+<h1>General</h1>

-To run this, you must have Ruby installed and an Otago evision account.
+To run this, you must have Ruby installed, an Otago evision account and the 'mechanize' gem (<i>gem install mechanize</i>).

 Download the ruby file and type: ruby GradeCheck.rb <i>\<username\></i> <i>\<password\></i> \<(optional)regular expression\>

 if you include the regular expression, results for papers that match this expression will be retrieved.
 Otherwise you will be asked to provide a list of papers you want results for (warning: these are case sensitive - so cosc320 != COSC320).